kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 After 4 minutes 5 seconds, `TS1` finished processing all data entries.
 At that time, the Job Progress monitor showed `736/1000`, this there remains 246 entries to process, which is simply wrong.

-We can guess what's going on.
-The Log Viewer was too busy to display the raging stream of logs.
+Obviously, the Log Viewer is too slow to display the raging stream of logs.